What is Recovery Rate?

 1. Macroeconomic conditions

 Poor macroeconomic conditions significantly affect the recovery rate for loans.
-Recovery rates are typically lower during a severe economic recession.
-During poor macroeconomic conditions, businesses face reduced profitability and a greater risk of defaulting on its debt.
+Rates are typically lower during a severe economic recession.
+During poor macroeconomic conditions, businesses face reduced profitability and a greater risk of defaulting on debt.
 For example, consider the following scenario:

 ABC Company is facing profitability issues and will default on its loan in the coming year.
 The outstanding amount is $1,000,000.
 In a strong economy, the company is able to generate $900,000 to pay off its loan.
 In a weak economy, the company is only able to generate $300,000.

 As illustrated above, for a company that is expected to default on its debt, poor macroeconomic conditions decrease the recovery rate as the company is generating fewer profits to settle its debt.

 Business failure caused by unforeseen business issues impacts the recovery rate.
 For example, a catastrophic fire that results in the inability to conduct business may result in a company defaulting on its debt.
 In short, business issues that affect a company’s ability to conduct business and generate profits play a key role in the recovery rate.

 Recovery Within a Capital Structure

 Debt that is more senior within a capital structure offers a higher recovery rate.
 This is due to the senior debt being accorded a greater claim to assets as opposed to debt ranked lower in the capital structure.
 In a data report issued by Moody’s, the average corporate debt recovery rate in 2017 was 81.3% for loans, 52.3% for senior secured bonds, 52.3% for senior unsecured bonds, and 4.5% for subordinated bonds.
 Consider the following example: